MislavJaksic/Knowledge-Repository/ProgrammingLanguages/Python2.x/README.md

 - LambdaFunctions: also known as anonymous functions, they are a single expression that could be written in a return statement

+- ExcellentLibraries: Python is well know for its excellent libraries.
+Consult this small list before developing your own